Afghanistan at the Olympics: History

 In April 2021, the ANOC announced that Fahim Anwari will become the first swimmer to represent Afghanistan at the Olympics.
 Afghanistan received an invitation from the Tripartite Commission to send a men's rifle shooter, Mahdi Yovari, marking the nation's Olympic debut in the sport.

-Afghanistan's status is unclear for future participation since being brought under the political turmoil.
+Afghanistan's participation status for the 2024 Summer Olympics was unclear amid the political turmoil and the Taliban's return to power in August 2021.
+In June 2024, it was confirmed that Afghanistan would be participating with 3 male and 3 female athletes.
+However, the Taliban stated that they would not recognise the three participating females (all of whom currently live in exile), and the IOC did not admit any Taliban officials.
+All six athletes competed under the flag and anthem of the Islamic Republic of Afghanistan.